DarrenDavy12/Azure-Databricks-Setup-Guide-with-Formula1-CSV/readme.md

 Creating Secret Scope for Databricks:
-Navigate to workspace, append #secrets/createScope to URL, name scope "formula1-scope", and provide DNS name and Resource ID.
+Navigate to workspace, append #secrets/createScope to URL, name scope "formula1-scope", and provide DNS name and Resource ID, with images:

 Databricks Secrets Utility:
-Create notebook "explore_dbutils_secrets_utility" to manage secrets, avoiding hardcoded values.
+Create notebook "explore_dbutils_secrets_utility" to manage secrets, avoiding hardcoded values, with images:

 Using Secrets in Notebooks:
-For access keys, use dbutils.secrets.get and assign to variables.
+For access keys, use dbutils.secrets.get and assign to variables, with images:

 For SAS token, generate new token, store in Key Vault, and use code: python